Silver Alert issued for 88-year-old with dementia

 Police said Slicer drives a 2018 White Chevy Trax SUV with license plate 1856XU.

+Slicer's credit card is noted to have last been used in Belfast on Thursday at approximately 11:50 a.m., according to police.

-Officials ask that anyone who may have information about Slicer's whereabouts contact the Damariscotta police at 207-563-1909.
+Officials ask that anyone who may have information about Slicer's whereabouts contact the Damariscotta Police Department at 207-563-1909.